-- 1. Select Configuration > Alarm >> VCA - 2.
+- 1. Go to Configuration >> Alarm >> VCA - 2.
 Click Configuration.
-The VCA Settings window appears. - 3.
-Ensure that the VCA Settings window is on top and active.
+The VCA Settings window is displayed. - 3.
+Make sure that the VCA Settings window is on top and active.
 If not, click the Settings window. - 4.
 Press F1.

 VCA configuration

 Select one of the profiles here to activate it or edit it.